 Providing excellent service is a critical component of your restaurant’s success.
 As proven by these statistics, not providing the expected service can really hinder your progress as a company.
-With these statistics in mind, here are a few takeaways we gathered to help you build a favorable outcome with your customers.
+With these statistics in mind, here are a few ways to ensure a positive restaurant guest experience.

-As clearly depicted in the aforementioned statistics, one of the biggest ways to provide an excellent experience is by getting on a personal level with your patrons.
+One of the biggest ways to provide a great experience at your restaurant is by getting on a personal level with your patrons.
 Building a personal connection establishes loyalty.
 If a customer feels more like a friend rather than just another number they’ll be more inclined to visit your restaurant again.
 Train your servers to use customer names in conversation or have them strike up a casual and appropriate conversation.
 Having casual dialogue is a great way to gain insight on that specific customer to enhance their future service, as well as help you improve the overall experience.

 Use Your Best Judgement

-In a restaurant setting, it’s important to be checking in on your guests to make sure they are enjoying their meal and the atmosphere.
-On that same token, you don’t want to be overbearing by checking in on them too frequently.
+In a restaurant setting, it’s important to check in on your guests to make sure they are enjoying their meal and the atmosphere.
+However, you don’t want to be overbearing by checking in on them too frequently.